SERC Symposium

-The Social and Ethical Responsibilities of Computing (SERC) is bringing together social scientists and humanists with engineers, computer scientists, and computing-related faculty for a daylong symposium at MIT to address the challenges and opportunities that have emerged with the broad applicability of computing in many aspects of our society.
+On April 18, the Social and Ethical Responsibilities of Computing (SERC) brought together social scientists and humanists with engineers, computer scientists, and computing-related faculty for a daylong symposium at MIT to address the challenges and opportunities that have emerged with the broad applicability of computing in many aspects of our society.

-Join us for a series of panels and sessions featuring a distinguished lineup of speakers.
-We will also bring the vision and activities of SERC to the forefront by showcasing the work that is already taking place, and highlighting the faculty, postdocs, and students that are advancing SERC-related education and research across disciplines at MIT.
+The symposium also highlighted the vision and activities of SERC by showcasing the work that is already taking place by faculty, postdocs, and students and the ways in which they are advancing SERC-related education and research across disciplines at MIT.

 Agenda